lucocozz/Argus/docs/en/api/overview.md

 )
 ```

-The `cargs_option_t` structure represents an individual option with all its properties.
+The `argus_option_t` structure represents an individual option with all its properties.

 ### Value Types

-cargs supports various value types for options:
+argus supports various value types for options:

 | Category | Types | Description |
 |----------|-------|-------------|